Back to articles

 Why is the BMW 1M so good?

-The legendary BMW 1M is considered a great car thanks to its performance-orientated setup, desirable short-wheelbase, and refined handling.
-The twin-turbocharged 3l engine combined with the six-speed manual gearbox makes for an authentic driving experience that is unrivaled by any other car in its class.
+The legendary BMW 1M is considered exceptional thanks to its performance-focused setup, desirable short wheelbase, and sublime handling characteristics.
+The twin-turbocharged 3.0-liter engine combined with the six-speed manual transmission creates an authentic driving experience that remains unrivaled in its class.

 BMW E82 1M